Rural Radio Network: Successors

 The Cherry Valley signal was the only one to retain its NERN/CBN callsigns, remaining on the air as WJIV 101.9.
 It has also retained a religious radio format since the Robertson era.

 The DeRuyter license remains active as WCIS-FM 105.1, with a new tower but the original Rural Radio Network transmitter building.
-WCIS joined the Family Life Network in the late 2010s; WCIS serves as the easternmost FLN affiliate, a network that covers all of the Rural Radio Network's former territory.
+WCIS joined the Family Life Network in the late 2010s; WCIS was at the time of its acquisition the easternmost affiliate of Family Life, a network that covers all of the Rural Radio Network's former territory (it has since expanded further eastward).
 During the 2000s (decade), Clear Channel Communications owned the station, and on at least two occasions, Craig Fox's companies owned the station, with various, quickly-changing formats.

 The Ithaca signal became WQNY 103.7, continuing to operate from the Connecticut Hill site that was the CBN network control point.
-Cemtrally located in a smaller market in Ithaca (as opposed to its counterparts, who serve bigger, more distant cities in Buffalo, Rochester, and Syracuse with rimshot signals), WQNY has been the most commercially successful of the network's stations, having earned top Arbitron ratings in the Ithaca market.
+Centrally located in a smaller market in Ithaca (as opposed to its counterparts, who serve bigger, more distant cities in Buffalo, Rochester, and Syracuse with rimshot signals), WQNY has been the most commercially successful of the network's stations, having earned top Arbitron ratings in the Ithaca market.
 WQNY is currently owned by Saga Communications.

 The Bristol Mountain site remains in broadcast use, but not with the original RRN/NERN/CBN license.
 That station is now WAIO 95.1 Honeoye Falls, operating from Baker Hill, closer to Rochester.
 The current signal at the old Bristol Mountain facility, WNBL 107.3, is a newer license that was moved to Bristol in a frequency and location swap in 1999.
 Both stations are owned by iHeartMedia.
-WAIO runs a hot talk radio format, while WNBL has changed radio formats frequently, currently running a 80's music format.
+WAIO runs an active rock radio format, while WNBL has changed radio formats frequently, currently running a 1980s-centered classic hits format.

 The Wethersfield site remains on the air as WLKK 107.7, with a new tower and a substantially renovated transmitter building.
 It has had varying success with several radio formats in the Olean, Buffalo and Rochester markets, currently airing country music.
 Its current owner is Audacy.

 The Turin transmitter building remains standing, but no broadcast station has operated there since WVBN went silent and radio service has never been restored to the town.
 The site now houses a microwave relay tower.